 Do you over-buy when you go grocery shopping?
-You are not alone— it’s a common issue that we all face.
+You are not alone— it’s a common issue we all face.
 Try grocery shopping twice a week, thus allowing yourself the opportunity to purchase less food in a single trip.
 Before you enter the grocery, do yourself a favor and eat a snack.
 According to an article released in Forbes, grocery shoppers that go to the store on an empty stomach purchase 70% more food than those who snack shortly before entering the market (Ashford, 2015).
 By mentally preparing yourself to acquire less, you will have a better chance of finishing everything you buy.
-Space it out and go Sunday night and then again on Wednesday to by your groceries.
+Space it out and go Sunday night and again on Wednesday to buy groceries.
 Before food begins to spoil, you can be sure to either eat it or freeze it.

 Every Little Bit Helps

 It can be frustrating to go into a store and see nothing but aisles full of single-use plastic products.
 Remember, you are new to this sustainable lifestyle; therefore, you shouldn’t expect perfection!
 Take baby steps and commit to one change per week.
 Just as Anne-Marie Bonneau said, “We don’t need a handful of people doing zero-waste perfectly.
 We need millions of people doing it imperfectly.”
 Remember that every decision you make will lead us closer or further away from a sustainable lifestyle.
 Small sustainability wins will improve the planet for years, and it all starts with us.

 (2018.).
 Fact Sheet: How Much Disposable Plastic We Use.
 Earth Day Network.
 Retrieved from https://www.earthday.org/2018/04/18/fact-sheet-how-much-disposable-plastic-we-use/